COVID crisis in North Korea: What do we know? | DW | 02.07.2021

-Already reeling from international sanctions and severe food shortages, North Korea's malnourished people may now be facing the threat of coronavirus with little in the way of health care.
+Already reeling from international sanctions and severe food shortages, North Korea's malnourished people may now be facing the threat of coronavirus, with little in the way of health care support.

 'From what we are hearing, it seems very likely that the virus is spreading through the population there,' said Ahn Yinhay